lanmengye-a/ecnu_nlp/2023Spring_StatNLP/2023-paper-list.md

   - [EMNLP 22] Thinking about GPT-3 In-Context Learning for Biomedical IE?
 Think Again
   - [EMNLP 22] Open-Vocabulary Argument Role Prediction For Event Extraction

-## Bias / Social Media NLP
-  - [ACL 22] Toward Annotator Group Bias in Crowdsourcing
-  - [ACL 22] An Empirical Survey of the Effectiveness of Debiasing Techniques for Pre-trained Language Models
-  - [ACL 22] Transformers in the loop: Polarity in neural models of language
-  - [ACL 22] Richer Countries and Richer Representations

 ## Generation(Dialog, Summarization, Keyphrase)